fieldtrip/website/example/sample_size.md

 cfg.label          = exampleData.label;

-% parameters for the simulated cluster cfg.clusterfreq    = [4 8];                    % freq range you want to be included in the significant cluster, cfg.clustertime    = [0.03 0.25];              % time range you want to be included in the significant cluster, cfg.clusterchan    = {'CZ','C1','CPZ','CP1'};  % channles you want to be included in the significant cluster
+% parameters for the simulated cluster cfg.clusterfreq    = [4 8];                    % freq range you want to be included in the cluster displaying effect of interest, cfg.clustertime    = [0.03 0.25];              % time range you want to be included in the cluster displaying effect of interest, cfg.clusterchan    = {'CZ','C1','CPZ','CP1'};  % channles you want to be included in the cluster displaying effect of interest
-% These three parameters above should be set to be similar to those of the cluster of your preliminary results cfg.bufferchan     = {'FC3','FC1','FCZ','FC2','C2','CP2','P2','PZ','P1','P3','CP3','C3'};
+% These three parameters above should be set to be similar to those of the cluster in prior existing or pilot studies cfg.bufferchan     = {'FC3','FC1','FCZ','FC2','C2','CP2','P2','PZ','P1','P3','CP3','C3'};
                       % channels surrounding the cluster channels, used as a buffer zone from peak values in the cluster channels to 0 cfg.layout         = 'NeuroScan_quickcap64_layout.lay';  % your layout file